YashDevops/Login-Utility/README.md

 3. Run the Client python app

-## :warning: Make sure python3 is set as your default python.
-Coz some methods are not supported in python2
+#### :warning: Make sure python3 is set as your default python.
+Some methods are not supported in python2.
+By default the global modules of python3 are supported by for reference an addition requirements.txt is place in `Login-Utility/client/bin/`.

 ```
 python3 app.py